 To begin, the tumour will be measured, and the doctor will see whether surrounding tissue or organs have been affected.
 Then the surgeon will cut the abdominal wall to access the kidney directly.
 To prevent the tumour from spilling cancer cells, the surgeon keeps the kidney covered with a protective layer of fatty tissue.
 The surgeon separates the tubes that connect to the kidney in order to remove it.

 Cytoreductive partial nephrectomy

 If the largest (primary) tumour in the kidney is not very large or if your other kidney is not working well, your doctor may recommend cytoreductive partial nephrectomy.
 This procedure is rarely done.
 The aim is to remove the part of the kidney with the tumour but to leave as much as possible of the healthy kidney tissue intact.
 This procedure can be done as open surgery or by making small cuts and inserting tube-like instruments that allow the surgeon to see inside the body (laparoscopy).

 Your doctor may recommend additional surgery to remove the metastatic tumours.
 This is only advised if it is technically possible to remove the metastases and if you are fit to undergo major surgery.
 This procedure can help if you are in a lot of pain or have other symptoms which cause discomfort.

 What are the side effects of the procedure?

-After cytoreductive nephrectomy you may experience minor pain in the side of your body for some weeks.
+After cytoreductive nephrectomy, you may have minor pain in the side of your body for several weeks.